everyday-as/gmodstore-issues-old/README.md

 * Please avoid adding [tags] to your titles
 * Make sure the feature doesn't already exist
 * Make sure the feature hasn't already been requested (it may already be a feature on the developer build of the site)

+### Anything else

+* Use the appropriate forum board or a site ticket instead